top of page

 What is it?

-Growing Resilience is a community-based research project designed to bring home gardens to households on the Wind River Reservation in Fremont County, Wyoming and to measure the impact of those gardens on participants’ health.
+Growing Resilience was a community-based research project that ran from 2016 - 2017 and was designed to bring home gardens to households on the Wind River Reservation in Fremont County, Wyoming and to measure the impact of those gardens on participants’ health.

 Growing Resilience Goals